sahasrask/603README/README.md

 Semi-Structured Data: Data that is less organized than structured data but has its own kind of format.
 This type of data does not have a strict type but can be organized hierarchically.

-Unstructured Data: Data that is not organized in a specific format.
+Unstructured Data: Data that is not ordered or organized in any particular format.
 It is hard to analyze this type of data.

 ###6 V's of Big Data